Bucket Listers

 Roughly 6 miles round trip; 1,100 feet elevation

-The Mishe Mokwa trail to Sandstone Peak is located in the Santa Monica Mountains and offers a combined view of the valley, ocean and mountains.
-There are a few different routes to Sandstone Peak but Mishe Mokwa trail turns the hike into a loop and has countless options for additional adventure.
+The Mishe Mokwa trail to Sandstone Peak is located in the Santa Monica Mountains and offers a combined view of the valley, ocean, and mountains.
+There are a few different routes to Sandstone Peak, but the Mishe Mokwa trail turns the hike into a loop and has countless options for adventure.
 Roughly 3 miles in, you’ll come across signs to Tri-Peaks.
-This out and back option, captured above, is the ultimate photo-worthy spot (we’ll let the image speak for itself).
+This out-and-back option (pictured above) is the ultimate photo-worthy spot.

 Trailhead address: 12896 Yerba Buena Road, Malibu, CA 90265